Śūraṅgama Sūtra: Diet, lifestyle and ascetic practice

 The Śūraṅgama Sūtra argues for strict dietary rules, including vegetarianism and the avoidance of the five pungent roots (radish, leek, onion, garlic, asafoetida).
-The sutra argues that these dietary choices "drive away bodhisattvas, gods, and xian [immortals], who protect the practitioner in this life, and attracts instead hungry ghosts."
-The sutra also states that eating meat can have dire consequences:You should know that those who eat meat, although their minds maybe opened and realize a semblance of samadhi, will become great raksasas (demons).
+The sūtra argues that these dietary choices "drive away bodhisattvas, gods, and xian [immortals], who protect the practitioner in this life, and attracts instead hungry ghosts."
+The sūtra also states that eating meat can have dire consequences:You should know that those who eat meat, although their minds maybe opened and realize a semblance of samadhi, will become great raksasas (demons).
 When that retribution is over, they will sink back into the bitter ocean of samsara and will not be able to be disciples of the Buddha.
 The Śūraṅgama goes even further with its ascetic injunctions, recommending the avoidance of animal products such as silk, leather, furs, milk, cream, and butter and arguing that this abstention can be a cause of enlightenment: Bodhisattvas and pure monks walking on country paths will not even tread on living grasses, much less uproot them.
-How then can it be compassionate to gorge on other beings’ blood and flesh?
-Monks who will not wear silks from the East, whether coarse or fine; who will not wear shoes or boots of leather, nor furs, nor birds’ down from our own country; and who will not consume milk, curds, or ghee, have truly freed themselves from the world.
+How then can it be compassionate to gorge on other beings' blood and flesh?
+Monks who will not wear silks from the East, whether coarse or fine; who will not wear shoes or boots of leather, nor furs, nor birds' down from our own country; and who will not consume milk, curds, or ghee, have truly freed themselves from the world.
 When they have paid their debts from previous lives, they will roam no longer through the three realms.
-“Why?
-To wear parts of a being’s body is to involve one’s karma with that being, just as people have become bound to this earth by eating vegetables and grains.
-I can affirm that a person who neither eats the flesh of other beings nor wears any part of the bodies of other beings, nor even thinks of eating or wearing these things, is a person who will gain liberation.The sutra also teaches the practice of the burning of the body as an offering to the Buddhas.
+"Why?
+To wear parts of a being's body is to involve one's karma with that being, just as people have become bound to this earth by eating vegetables and grains.
+I can affirm that a person who neither eats the flesh of other beings nor wears any part of the bodies of other beings, nor even thinks of eating or wearing these things, is a person who will gain liberation.The sūtra also teaches the practice of the burning of the body as an offering to the Buddhas.